Unveiling $\delta$ Scuti and $\gamma$ Doradus Hybrid Pulsation of HD 53166 and HD 53349 Plus Rich Frequencies in HD 52788 -- Catalogs of 70552 $\delta$ Sct and 8080 $\gamma$ Dor: Results

-C2= HD 53349 (=HR 2662 = TIC 279476396, $V$=6\fm0, A8III, RA=07:01:05.11 Dec=-58:56:23.77) is a High Proper Motion Star.
-It was listed as NSV 3349 with F0V spectral type at the International Variable Star Index (VSX) of AAVSO but without identified variability type\footnote{https://www.aavso.org/vsx/index.php?view=search.top}.
-Analyses based on all available \textit{TESS} data during 24 sectors 1 through 39 lead to multiple pulsational variation of light with two dominant frequencies at $f_1$=1.888139 and $f_2$=1.809503 \,d$^{-1}$.
-See Figure~\ref{fig:6396-sp} and Table~\ref{tab:6396-freq}.
+HD 53349 (=HR 2662 = TIC 279476396, $V$=6\fm0, A8III, RA=07:01:05.11 Dec=$-$58:56:23.77) is a high proper motion star.
+It was listed as NSV 3349 with F0V spectral type in the International Variable Star Index (VSX) of AAVSO but without an identified variability type\footnote{https://www.aavso.org/vsx/index.php?view=search.top}.
+Actually, the light variation is hardly visible from any single sector data.
+Analyses based on both the sector 36th and all available 24 sectors between 1st and 39th consistently lead to multi-periodic pulsational variations with two dominant frequencies at $f_1$=1.888139 and $f_2$=1.809503\,d$^{-1}$.
+Figure~\ref{fig:6396-sp} shows the periodograms for the 36th sector and the 24 sectors out of 1--39 at 2-minute cadence, respectively.
+Frequency solution is reported in Table~\ref{tab:6396-freq}.